kvenegas1/BrianKim/Group Assignments/readme.md

 **A concluding paragraph of what insights you expect to gain from your research:**

-We expect to determine whether there are disparities in access to parks and bike lanes in lower income census tracts.
+We expect to determine whether there are disparities in access to parks and bother public recreation facilities  in lower income census tracts.
 Furthermore, finding disparities would mean that there is a need for efforts aimed at increasing access to parks in low income communities.